-Severe weather is one of the most common hazards to a community.
+Severe weather is one of the most common hazards in a community.
 Flooding, severe thunderstorms, high wind events, winter storms, and tornadoes are the most common severe weather events in Wood County.
 Preparedness, common sense, and understanding common notification terminology are the keys to staying safe during severe weather events.
 Everyone must take personal responsibility for staying updated on rapidly changing weather and flooding events.
-The easiest way to do this is to have an “all-hazards” weather radio and monitor local media outlets when conditions are likely for severe weather or flooding.
+The easiest way to do this is to have an “all-hazards” weather radio, sign up for CodeRED alerts, and monitor local media outlets when conditions are likely for severe weather or flooding.

 COMMON WEATHER TERMINOLOGY: